alexanderkotsev/2017.2/encoding-gp-procedure.md

 ## Introduction
 This procedure describes the approach to be followed for encoding INSPIRE data in accordance with the IR through the use of alternative encodings.

-Open Question: Are (i) additional encoding and (ii) extended INSPIRE models in scope?
+Open Question: are (i) additional encoding and (ii) extended INSPIRE models in scope?

 ## Approach